 Drinking water for the USNA is provided from the Patapsco Aquifer by three groundwater wells located in the Upper and Lower Yards (NSA Annapolis, 2012).
 The Patapsco Aquifer, which is approximately 600 to 700 feet below the ground surface, continues to experience additional demand as saltwater intrusion concerns for more shallow aquifers has encouraged increased use of this deeper aquifer (U.S. Geological Survey, 2012).
 The NSA Annapolis Environmental Department monitors groundwater to ensure that surface activities do not affect water quality.
-A draft wellhead protection plan is under development and will be implemented once finalized.
+A wellhead protection plan was finalized and implemented in 2021.